dunhamsteve/aoc2022/README.md

       I think I'd prefer on hover.
 - I keep forgeting snake_case
 - Writing > instead of >> can lead to some hard to follow syntax errors.
+- When I create a new project (cargo init), it doesn't seem to be picked up in an existin vscode window without reloading.

 ## Lean Notes